Antonio de Espejo: The Pueblos

 Espejo also visited the Zuni and Hopi and heard stories of silver mines further west.
-With four men and Hopi guides he went in search of the mines, reaching the Verde River in Arizona, probably in the area of Montezuma Castle National Monument.
+With four Spaniards and additional Hopi guides he went in search of the mines, reaching the Verde River in Arizona, probably in the area of Montezuma Castle National Monument.
 He found the mines near present-day Jerome, Arizona, but was unimpressed by their potential.
 He heard from the local Indians, probably Yavapai, of a large river to the west, undoubtedly a reference to the Colorado.
 Among the Hopi and the Zuni, Espejo met several Spanish-speaking Mexican Indians who had been left behind by, or escaped from, the Coronado expedition more than 40 years earlier.

 The priest, several of the soldiers, and the Indian assistants decided, despite Espejo's entreaties, to return to Mexico.
 It is possible that the priest was offended by the high-handed tactics of Espejo in dealing with the Pueblos.
 Espejo and eight soldiers stayed behind to look for silver and other precious metals.
-The little force had a skirmish with the Indians of Acoma Pueblo, apparently because two women slaves or prisoners of the Spanish escaped.
+The little force had a skirmish with the Indians of Acoma Pueblo, apparently because two enslaved women or prisoners of the Spanish escaped.
 The Spanish recaptured the women briefly, but they had to fight their way free.
 A Spanish soldier was wounded.
 In aiding the escape of the women, the Acomans and the Spanish exchanged volleys of harquebus fire, stones, and arrows.
 The Spanish, thus, were placed on notice that the hospitality of the Pueblos had limits.
 The Spanish then returned to the Rio Grande Valley where at a village they executed 16 Indians who mocked them and refused them food.

 The Spanish quickly departed the Rio Grande and explored eastward, journeying through the Galisteo Basin near the future city of Santa Fe and reaching the large pueblo at Pecos, called Ciquique.